raph-amiard/cours-ada-epita/cours.md

 end Greet;
 ```

-## Quizz 11: Which one is an error ?
+## Quizz 11: Which one is an error?

 ```ada
 V    : Integer;